Adarsh9616/Interviews/CommVault Interview/Round 4 - Final Interview.md

 22=> What are directed and undirected graphs?

-23=> Can a undirected Graph be a Tree?
+23=> Can an undirected Graph be a Tree?
 If yes what are the necessary conditions?

 24=> Difference between Structure and a Union in C?